bronson/table_differ/README.md

 ## Usage

-Add this line to each model that you want to snapshot:
+Add this line to the models that will be snapshotted:

 ```ruby
 class Property  < ActiveRecord::Base